jillesvangurp/www.jillesvangurp.com/_posts/2013-04-06-jsonj-revisited.md

 **JsonJ overview**

 JsonJ represents json using the JsonElement interface, which is implemented by three classes: JsonObject, JsonArray, and JsonPrimitive.
-JsonObject implements the Map interface so it can behave just like any other Map&lt;JsonElement&gt;.
-Likewise JsonArray is a List&lt;JsonElement&gt; and finally JsonPrimitive uses Integer, Double, String and Boolean to represent primitive values.
+JsonObject implements the Map interface so it can behave just like any other Map<JsonElement>.
+Likewise JsonArray is a List<JsonElement> and finally JsonPrimitive uses Integer, Double, String and Boolean to represent primitive values.

 So far that is nothing special.
 The magic is that I added a lot of convenient methods to these classes that facilitate getting data in and out of their instances.